 the twisting effect as a result.

-In physics, a force can be thought of as a "resultant force" which is a combination of two "component forces."
+In physics, the angled force shown just below can be thought of as a "resultant force" which is a combination of two "component forces."

 We know that the tire treads are going to somehow be involved, especially since we know that on icy roads, the vehicle does not turn.
 So we know that the sideways force must be being applied between the tire treads and the roadway.